 The Teradata Tutorial to support the selection of indexes

 An index can take up surprisingly much space, especially if the Teradata system does not automatically apply Block Level Compression to the index.
-A NUSI can then take up many times the space of the base table because multivalue compression is not applied to a NUSI!
+MANY TIMES, a NUSI can take up the base table’s space because multivalue compression is not applied to a NUSI!

-Depending on the type of table, different considerations are necessary as to how the index should be used.
+Depending on the table type, different considerations are necessary regarding how the index should be used.

-For example, a USI can be used on a SET table to prevent the duplicate row check, while this makes no sense on a MULTISET table.
+For example, a USI can be used on a SET table to prevent the duplicate row check, making no sense on a MULTISET table.

-If it is a staging table, it is necessary to consider to what extent the index is compatible with the loading tool.
+If it is a staging table, it is necessary to consider how the index is compatible with the loading tool.
 For example, when using the Multiload, there may not be a USI on the target table, but there may be a NUSI.

-The size of the table has an influence on the space needed for the index.
+The size of the table influences the space needed for the index.